 How did Wavelite originate?

 I found my inspiration in the lab of a prolific university in California.
 A group had found a clever way to reduce the power consumption of IoT sensors by a factor of a 1,000.
-I had come to know about the research work recently and by interacting with the inventors of the technology, now I had the opportunity to validate the invention as a business opportunity.
+I had come to know about the research work recently by interacting with the inventors of the technology and I had the opportunity to validate the invention as a business opportunity.
 Of course, there is a lot of work to do to transform the lab prototype into a company with a vision.

 What does Wavelite do?

 Wavelite is essentially a platform that enables ultra-low power sensors.
 In today’s world, sensors are everywhere and allow us to understand, predict and maximize the utility of a given environment.

 Examples include increasing crop yield efficiency in farms, environment monitoring in warehouses or occupancy sensors in offices.
 The sensors need a power source– that could be in the form of batteries – to operate.
 This finite power reserve inevitably gets drained and needs to be replaced, meaning you aren’t just paying for the sensors, but for the cost of keeping the batteroes going year after year.
 Wavelite dramatically reduces the power consumption of wireless sensors to a level on par with harvestable ambient energy in our environment.
 This will clear a path to our ultimate objective of achieving a battery-less sensor which harvests all its required energy from the ambient energy.